 Number of all bans in the system, including bans superseded by newer bans and bans already checked by the ban-lurker.

 Backend content fetches failed.

 Contains the number of sessions that are queued because there are no available threads immediately.
-Consider to increase the thread_pool_min parameter.
+Consider increasing the thread_pool_min parameter.

 Counts how many times sessions are dropped because varnishd hits the maximum thread queue length.
-You may consider to increase the thread_queue_limit Varnish parameter as a solution to drop less sessions.
+Consider increasing the thread_queue_limit Varnish parameter as a solution to drop fewer sessions.

 Number of objects mailed to expiry thread for handling.